pgina/docs/plugins.md

 {% endhighlight %}

 `BeginChain` is called prior to the authentication stage and should be used for initialization and set-up.
-You should also store the needed state in the provided `SessionProperties` object (see above).
+You should store any state in the provided `SessionProperties` object (see above).
 For example, one might initialize a connection to a remote data source here and store a reference to the connection within the `SessionProperties` object.